allanjales/tag-probe/README.md

 ```

 ## Output
 Images are created in `result` folder.
-In addition a .root file is generated named `generated_hist.root` with all canvas and histograms.
+In addition, a .root file is generated named `generated_hist.root` with all canvas and histograms.